-Virtuozzo Hybrid Infrastructure provides built-in monitoring tools, including a pre-integrated Prometheus engine and pre-configured Grafana dashboards, which show service state, availability, and performance, as well as network bandwidth, migration/replication backlog, memory, and CPU usage.
+Virtuozzo Hybrid Infrastructure provides built-in monitoring tools, including a preintegrated Prometheus engine and preconfigured Grafana dashboards, which show service state, availability, and performance, as well as network bandwidth, replication backlog, memory, and CPU usage.
 Integration with third-party systems is possible via 100%-compatible OpenStack APIs.
 You can ensure that systems are up and running smoothly, and troubleshoot problems before they impact end users or third-party systems.

-- To monitor the storage cluster, go to the Monitoring > Dashboard screen.
+- 1. To monitor the storage cluster, go to the Monitoring > Dashboard screen.
 Here you can get general information about the selected storage cluster for the last 30 minutes; 1, 6, and 12 hours; and for the last seven days.
 The information displayed includes the read and write operations, chunk services' health, and the physical and logical space usage.
-For more details, refer to "Monitor the infrastructure" in the Administrator Guide. - 2.
-For advanced monitoring, go to the Monitoring > Dashboard screen and click Grafana dashboard.
-A separate browser tab will open with preconfigured Grafana dashboards of the storage cluster, hardware nodes, exports, etc. Two dashboards are dedicated to Backup Gateway.
-To see a detailed description for each chart, refer to "Monitor Backup Gateway" in the Administrator Guide. - 3.
-You can also monitor the backup gateway on the Storage services > Backup storage screen.
+For more details, refer to "Monitoring the storage cluster" in the Administrator Guide. - For advanced monitoring, go to the Monitoring > Dashboard screen and click Grafana dashboard.
+A separate browser tab will open with preconfigured Grafana dashboards of the storage cluster, hardware nodes, exports, etc. Two dashboards are dedicated to backup storage.
+To see a detailed description for each chart, refer to "Monitoring backup storage" in the Administrator Guide. - 3.
+You can also monitor the backup storage on the Storage services > Backup storage screen.
 Here, you can see the information about the deployed backup storage cluster and its performance.
-Moreover, you can get the information about geo-replication of the selected backup gateways, as well as the data migrated from the legacy versions of Virtuozzo Hybrid Infrastructure.
-Finally, you can get information about the storage usage in public clouds such as Amazon S3, Microsoft Azure, Google Cloud, or Alibaba Cloud.
+Moreover, you can get the information about geo-replication of the selected backup storage clusters, as well as the information about the storage usage in public clouds such as Amazon S3, Microsoft Azure, Google Cloud, or Alibaba Cloud.